 The Dugald River project is an important part of MMG's future.
-As arguably one of the world's best known undeveloped zinc deposits, we are determined to identify the best option for the future development of this project.
-We continue to make good progress on our trial stoping program which seeks to determine the optimal mining method including stope design parameters and productivity assumptions.
+As this is arguably one of the world's best-known undeveloped zinc deposits, we are determined to identify the best option for the future development of this project.
+We continue to make good progress on our trial stoping program, which seeks to determine the optimal mining method including stope design parameters and productivity assumptions.
 The stoping trial will continue for the rest of 2014 and the results will provide input into determining future options for the project.
+Our first half 2014 results clearly demonstrate our commitment to shareholders to maximise returns through the safe, efficient and cost effective manner in which we manage our business.

 And finally, there is the acquisition of Las Bambas.
-We are all very proud to welcome Las Bambas to MMG in what is a truly transformational milestone in our company's history.
+We are all very proud to welcome Las Bambas to MMG in what is a truly transformational milestone in the Company's history.